DosepackAIR/MARL-DPP/MOTIVATION.md

-# Deep-Navigation
+# Multi Agent Reinforcement Learning for Dense Path Planning

-This project was built to conduct research on Navigation among multiple cars (agents) on a 3x3 square grid using Reinforcement Learning.
+This project was built to conduct research on Navigation among multiple cars (agents) on a NxN square grid using Reinforcement Learning.

-The environment is a block which is a 3x3 grid.
-Numbering for the boxes in the block are from 1 to 9 from top to bottom.
+The environment is a block which is a NxN grid.
+Numbering for the boxes is done in top down fashion.
+For example, in a 3x3 environment, visually, the numbering for the boxes would be
-Visually it comes out to be

                                 1 4 7
                                 2 5 8